top of page

 Does Therapy Really Work?

-Each visit, caregivers rate their child's behavior using the ECBI.
+Each visit, caregivers rate their child's behavior using the Eyberg Child Behavior Inventory, or ECBI ("ek-bee").
 The ECBI score is then put on a graph to track progress and ensure therapeutic interventions are making a measurable, positive impact.
 Below are a few example graphs of recent PCIT graduates.
-Disruptive behavior scores typically start out very high (around 200) and gradually decrease throughout the course of therapy, eventually ending up in the average range (below 114/the bold line).
+As you can see, some children take longer than others, but consistent practice of PCIT at home will ultimately prove vital to the process.
+Most disruptive behavior scores when a child first sees us is typically very high, around 200.
+But theygradually decrease throughout the course of therapy and eventually end up in the average range, below 114.
+Most importantly, you'll see a marked difference in your child at home, school, and with others.

 bottom of page